Emissions Monitoring

 Energy from Waste (EfW) facilities are strictly regulated.

-Like all EfW plants, AWRP has to comply with the EU Industrial Emissions Directive (IED) that imposes strict emission limits for all industrial processes.
+Like all EfW plants, we have to comply with the EU Industrial Emissions Directive (IED) that imposes strict emission limits for all industrial processes.

-The Environment Agency (EA) conducts continuous emissions monitoring and regular independent checks.
+The Environment Agency conducts continuous emissions monitoring and regular independent checks.

-At AWRP, we use a variety of control and treatment processes to ensure that gases created during the burning process are cleaned and filtered.
+We use a variety of control and treatment processes to ensure gases created during the burning process are cleaned and filtered.

 Preventing pollution

-The Mechanical Treatment (MT) plant extracts recyclable materials such as plastics, metals and organic matter.
-As well as enabling us to send these items on for recycling, it also ensures that waste is mixed; this is helpful in providing a consistent fuel for the EfW process and maximising efficiency.
+The Mechanical Treatment plant extracts recyclable materials such as plastics, metals and organic matter.
+As well as enabling us to send these items on for recycling, it also ensures that waste is mixed.
+This is helpful in providing a consistent fuel for the EfW process and maximising efficiency.

 Controlled burning